-On behalf of NACDL, I urge you to help complete the unfinished reform process and approve the "Drug Sentencing Reform and Cocaine Kingpin Trafficking Act."
+On behalf of NACDL, I urge you to help complete the unfinished reform process and approve legislation eliminating this unwarranted and unjust disparity from the federal criminal code.

 Thank you for considering our views.

 The National Association of Criminal Defense Lawyers (NACDL) is the preeminent organization advancing the mission of the criminal defense bar to ensure justice and due process for persons accused of crime or wrongdoing.
 A professional bar association founded in 1958, NACDL's 12,000-plus direct members in 28 countries - and 90 state, provincial and local affiliate organizations totaling more than 40,000 attorneys - include private criminal defense lawyers, public defenders, military defense counsel, law professors and judges committed to preserving fairness and promoting a rational and humane criminal justice system.